JesseVent/pg-extensions/supa_privacy/README.md

-# supa_privacy - PostgreSQL Data Anonymisation TLE Extension
+# supa_privacy - It's not just private, it's supa private.

+## PostgreSQL Data Anonymisation TLE Extension

 `supa_privacy` is a relocatable, pure SQL PostgreSQL **Trusted Language Extension (TLE)** designed for database-side data de-identification, compliance, and sandbox security.
 It provides standard masking, hashing, and perturbation functions and is fully optimized for **[database.dev](https://database.dev)** and **Supabase**.